seiyria/drakkar/_other/misc-facts.md

 * You can only gain skill in areas where you'd normally be able to get xp.

+* Thieves do more damage to targets facing away from them.

 ## Disciplines

 * The Aid disc boosts your ability to hide, see through hide, and your melee to-hit rolls.